top of page

 When most kids were grateful for school holidays, closings and summers off, I looked forward to going to school.
 Not necessarily to learn, but to escape.
 School provided a break from the ongoing family tensions, and the people there actually liked me.

-I remember counting the years, months and days until I could leave home, figuring then I would be free to be me and do what I wanted to do.
+I remember counting the years, months and days until I would leave home, figuring then I would be free to be me and do what I wanted to do.
 Free from criticism and condemnation.
 Life would be so fine!

 What I did not take into consideration was the unhealthy dysfunction left home with me, like barnacles on a boat, following me from place to place and relationship to relationship.

 History was repeating itself.
-Maybe not in the same way, but in similar ways.
+Maybe not in the exact same way, but in similar ways.
 I chose relationships that either mirrored my upbringing or offered complete opposites of those dynamics.
 In both situations, I was hoping to right the sinking ship of my heart.
 To no avail.

 Approximately forty years after my cleaning instruction, I married a man with a servant’s heart.
 After he retired, we began sharing the cleaning duties.

 We were a team, with a routine.
-However, somewhere along the line, things changed.
+However, somewhere along the way, things changed.
 Without discussion.
 Helper Husband began vacuuming prior to my finishing the furniture dusting.
-So guess what came flooding back to me: “There is a right way and a wrong way to clean.
+So guess what came flooding back to me: There is a right way and a wrong way to clean.
 We discussed this.
 I will put dust on your newly vacuumed floors!
-Why are you doing this?”
+Why are you doing this?

-I have heard the saying, “Let sleeping dogs lie.”
+I have heard the saying: Let sleeping dogs lie.
 However, sleeping dogs sometimes wake up, bark and bite at the most inopportune times.
 It is the same with unresolved childhood issues.
-They resurface years later, in the most unexpected ways.
+They resurface years later.
+In the most unexpected ways.

 Right, Enough and The Equation